jcorush/jcorush.github.io/README.md

 #### Corush, J. B., Fitzpatrick, B. M., Wolfe, E. L., & Keck, B. P. (2021).
 Breeding behaviour predicts patterns of natural hybridization in North American minnows (Cyprinidae).
 Journal of Evolutionary Biology, 34(3), 486-500.
 #### Corush, J. B. (2019).
 Evolutionary patterns of diadromy in fishes: more than a transitional state between marine and freshwater.
 BMC Evolutionary Biology, 19(1), 168.
 #### Fitzpatrick, B. M., Ryan, M. E., Johnson, J. R., Corush, J., & Carter, E. T. (2015).
 Hybridization and the species problem in conservation.
 Current Zoology, 61(1), 206-216.

-#<br>
-### interested in persuing a Ph.D ? <br>
+## interested in persuing a Ph.D in my lab? <br>
-###I am Looking for Ph.D. students starting Fall 2026! <br>I am open students interested in a wide range of topic related to evolutionary biology, fish trait evolution, comparative phylogenetics, and population genetics.
+### I am Looking for Ph.D. students starting Fall 2026! <br>I am open students interested in a wide range of topic related to evolutionary biology, fish trait evolution, comparative phylogenetics, and population genetics.
 My lab uses a combination of molecular, analytical, and natural history methods.
 Some of the systems my new lab at IIT focus on include: <br> 1) hybridization and breading behavior evolution in North American minnows, <br> 2) biogeography and amphibius behavior evolution in Mudskippers, <br> 3) invasive round goby population dynamics in the great lakes region. <br>If you are interested in these topics, or other topics related to my previously published papers, please reach out to me with a brief description of your interest and a CV.